How to study an accountancy course at home

-What do you do when you suddenly find yourself studying your accountancy course at home?
-Without the familiarity of the classroom environment and your fellow students not around for discussion and motivation, it can feel very different.
-Throw into the mix, social distancing, having to study at home with family around and possibly being furloughed.
-This is the situation many of our students now find themselves in during the COVID-19 pandemic.
-In this article, we take a look at some good ways to set yourself up for success.
+What do you do when you find yourself studying your accountancy course from home?
+Without the familiarity of the classroom and your fellow students around for discussion and motivation, it can feel very different.
+Studying at home often means managing distractions, sharing space with family or housemates, and creating your own structure and routine.
+It’s a situation many students experience at some point in their learning journey.
+In this article, we look at some effective ways to set yourself up for success when studying from home.

 accountancy course at home

-What do you do when you suddenly find yourself studying your accountancy course at home?
-Without the familiarity of the classroom environment and your fellow students not around for discussion and motivation, it can feel very different.
-Throw into the mix, social distancing, having to study at home with family around and possibly being furloughed.
-This is the situation many of our students now find themselves in during the COVID-19 pandemic.
-In this article, we take a look at some good ways to set yourself up for success.
+What do you do when you find yourself studying your accountancy course from home?
+Without the familiarity of the classroom and your fellow students around for discussion and motivation, it can feel very different.
+Studying at home often means managing distractions, sharing space with family or housemates, and creating your own structure and routine.
+It’s a situation many students experience at some point in their learning journey.
+In this article, we look at some effective ways to set yourself up for success when studying from home.

 Studying an accountancy course at home can be challenging.
 For some students, it means they have no divide between their home life and studies and it can be difficult to motivate yourself and plan your time.
 We talked to our team to get their advice on setting up, planning and retaining the knowledge gained whilst studying at home.